henriksommerfeld/blog-hugo/content/article/2020-04-17-greener-grass/index.md

 Naturally, the idea of _infrastructure as code_ isn't something you have to _sell_ to someone like me with a coding background, but seeing it in action is still fantastic.
 Even if this isn't feasible for a small company, we're certainly not as big as Google, Amazon, Microsoft or Facebook.

 I find it delightful to primarily work with open source products.
-We buy commercial software when we find that's the best option, but we don't buy a product that claims it do everything.
+We buy commercial software when we find that's the best option, but we don't buy a product that claims it does everything.
 There is a big difference in choosing the pieces that best fits the puzzle you're trying to assemble, vs buying a complete puzzle that you have to retrofit your existing pieces into.

 Sample tech:
 * [Visual Studio Code][19] (still avoid [Vim][18])